Forecast issued at 4:31 pm EST on Friday 22 August 2014.

 - New England: Low-Moderate

 - Northern Slopes: Low-Moderate

 UV Alert from 9:40 am to 2:10 pm, UV Index predicted to reach 5 [Moderate]

 Sunday 24 August

-Sunny.
+Cloudy.
+Scattered showers.
 Light winds.
-Overnight temperatures falling to between 3 and 8 with daytime temperatures reaching between 15 and 22.
+Overnight temperatures falling to between 5 and 11 with daytime temperatures reaching between 14 and 20.